The Integrated Sachs Wolfe effect: unWISE and Planck constraints on Dynamical Dark Energy: Conclusions

 We apply a number of tests to ensure the robustness of the ISW measurement.
 First, we include the lensing magnification-$\dot{\Phi}$ term in our theoretical modelling.
 This term is substantial for the green and red samples, 15-20\% of the $g\dot{\Phi}$ term.
 Second, we remove $m = 0$ modes (in a Galactic coordinate system) as these are most likely to be contaminated by systematics in the galaxy and ISW maps.
 We test and validate our pipeline on Gaussian mocks, and confirm the accuracy of the bandpower window function required to generate the binned theory power spectrum.
 Third, we conduct a variety of systematics tests, changing the CMB temperature map used, the minimum $\ell$ used, and applying weights to the galaxy field, as summarized in Table~\ref{tab:syst_check}.
 Finally we measure the covariance of the ISW signal by cross-correlating the galaxy maps with 300 end-to-end Planck simulations with fully realistic noise.

 This measurement represents a direct detection of the effects of dark energy, consistent with the best-fit $\Lambda$CDM cosmology from Planck with no statistically significant evidence for evolution in the dark energy density.
 Our results are quite consistent with previous ISW cross-correlation results \citep{Giannantonio08,Planck2015_ISW,Stolzner18} and inconsistent with the higher ISW amplitude reported using stacking around superclusters or supervoids \citep{Grannett08,Kovacs19}.
+Compared to previous results,we measure the ISW signal in narrower tomographic bins at $z \sim 1$ and 1.5 ($\Delta z \sim 0.5$ versus $\Delta z \sim 1$ from previous quasar and radio galaxy samples probing these redshifts), providing constraints that more sensitively probe the beginning of the dark-energy dominated epoch.

 Overall, these results support the consensus flat $\Lambda$CDM cosmology and improve constraints on the dark energy density at $z \sim 1-2$ by 30-40\%.
 While the ISW measurement is not as statistically significant as distance measurements supporting dark energy (i.e.\ type Ia supernovae and BAO), it complements them by constraining the time evolution of dark energy, and offering a purely gravitational rather than expansion-based constraint.